-Inspection Guidelines For Guardrail:
+Inspection Guidelines For Guardrail

-- Schedule the pre-activity meeting sufficiently in advance of ordering the materials to resolve all issues; a minimum of 20 days in advance is recommended.
-Attendees should include the superintendent, the subcontractor(s), the foreman installing the devices, the RE, the Project Supervisor and any inspectors who will be working on the installations. - A suggested agenda for the pre-activity meeting for Roadside Safety Devices is shown in Exhibit 905-1.
+Schedule the pre-activity meeting sufficiently in advance of ordering the materials to resolve all issues (a minimum of 20 days is recommended).
+Attendees should include the superintendent, the subcontractor(s) as applicable, the foreman installing the devices, the RE, the Project Supervisor and any Inspectors who will be working on the installations.

+A suggested agenda for the pre-activity meeting for Roadside Safety Devices is shown in Exhibit 905-1.
 The RE should assign discussion roles and times.

-- It is understood the contractor will bring the manufacturer's installation requirements to the meeting, including the manufacturer's drawings approved by ADOT.
+It is understood the Contractor will bring the manufacturer's installation requirements to the meeting, including the manufacturer's drawings approved by ADOT.
 When a newer end treatment system has been approved the RE should encourage the contractor to install the current approved system.
-ADOT personnel will bring the current Quantlists. - The most recent manufacturer's approved drawings can be found on the Roadway Design web page. - Current versions of ADOT Inspection Quantlists for Guardrail End Sections can be accessed using the Construction software application.
-Additional Quantlist access instructions may be found in Subsection 105.12 of this manual.
+ADOT personnel will bring the current Quantlists.

+The most recent manufacturer's approved drawings can be found on the Roadway Design web page.

+Current versions of ADOT Inspection Quantlists for Guardrail End Sections can be accessed using the Construction software application.
+Quantlist access instructions are in Subsection 105.12 of this manual.